hassan11196/Tickets-API/README.md

-# How to properly ship and deploy your machine learning model
+# Tickets API

-A practical guide with FastAPI, Docker and GitHub Actions
+A practical guide with FastAPI, MongoDb and Docker

 ## Project setup